panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #36.md

 OneData, conclusion expected within one month.

-Globus in use at ESRF
+Globus in production at ESRF.
+No need for a community support contract for now.

 Karim presented the current status of the Service definition activity.
 Should be presented  the 17th of March to the PMC

-Globus in production at ESRF.

-Ceric has engaged with OCRE.